crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that could lead to incorrect ordering of a result sets if using ``ORDER BY`` on a column of type ``IP`` or on a scalar function.

 - Fixed an issue that caused a ``NullPointerException`` if using ``COPY TO`` with a ``WHERE`` clause with filters on primary key columns.